tangledcircuitweb/godwear/docs/current-testing-infrastructure.md

 ## Overview

-This document provides a comprehensive overview of our current testing infrastructure, what works, what doesn't, and what needs to be implemented for Task 51: Implement Unit Tests for Core Services.
+This document provides a comprehensive overview of our current testing infrastructure, including the **comprehensive test cleanup system** implemented for live Cloudflare resource management.

 ## Current Testing Architecture